 Education about how to market yourself and develop a strong professional identity

 Opportunities to work on research projects with faculty members and/or complete a master’s thesis

-Students receive a $500 professional development purse to attend conferences and workshops in order to network with other professionals and expand your knowledge base.
+Students receive a $500 Arlene Snyder Professional Development Fund to attend conferences and workshops in order to network with other professionals and expand your knowledge base.

 Resources such as professional development opportunities, job listings, community events, and up-to-date information concerning key aspects of the counseling field available via counseling program website

 Opportunity to take a free preparatory workshop for the National Counselor Exam (NCE) on campus

 Master’s-level counseling professionals are part of the mental health care field.
 They are practitioners skilled in the art of behavior assessment and change.
 These skills are utilized in a variety of professions, including business, education, medicine, mental health, allied human services, and social services.
 Mental health delivery is a thriving field and offers many opportunities for personal and professional growth in a variety of settings.
 The demands of today’s society make this field one of continued growth.

 Arcadia’s graduates are prepared to meet the current and future needs of the profession.
 The program is structured to develop professional level competence in the following:

 knowledge of and adherence to professional ethical standards